SnapperGee/periodic-element/README.md

 ## Molecule & ElementArray Collections

 This package also exports a `Molecule` and `ElementArray` class that provide specialized collections for `Element` objects.
+The `Elements` module object/table is actually an instance of an `ElementArray` that contains an `Element` object for every periodic element.

+The `Elements` module object is actually an `ElementArray` object that contains an `Element` object for every element of the periodic table of elements.

 ## Immutability